gcurteanu/EPOSmachinekit/README.md

 - No need for the Peak Linux driver.
 It is not used / useful from what can be seen
 - The RT-CAN in the kernel seems stable, but can not cope with Linux interrupt sharing when used in the RT model.
 Peak card MUST NOT share it's IRQ with other devices...
 Or else kernel panics.

+As far as positioning controller, Maxon EPOS 70/10.
+Looks like a very standard implementation of DS 402 is used, so if it works for this, it will work for others as well testing the CAN with a 25mtr CAN cable with 120ohm termination at both ends, point to point

 # DCF file format